-¶ 33 On July 27, 2018, defendant was reappointed the public defender's office.
-In September 2018, the court held a Rule 402 hearing and repeated the possible penalties defendant faced in case No. 16-CF-1172.
+- ¶ 33 On July 27, 2018, defendant was reappointed the public defender's office.
+In September 2018, the court held a Rule 402 hearing and repeated the possible penalties he faced.
 In October 2018, defendant again moved to represent himself.
-On October 11, 2018, the court granted his motion, stating it had previously administered the necessary admonishments and, on the previous date, had reiterated the possible penalties in the 2016 case, which was pending trial.

-¶ 34 In light of this record, the court substantially complied with Rule 401.
+On October 11, 2018, the court granted his motion, stating it had previously administered the necessary admonishments and, on the previous date, reiterated the possible penalties. - In light of this record, the court substantially complied with Rule 401.
 A court substantially complies with Rule 401 where the failure to provide the admonishments does not prejudice the defendant because he "was already aware" of the necessary information.
 People v.
-Gilkey, 263 III.
+Gilkey, 263 Ill.
 App.
 3d 706, 711 (1994).
 As defendant here received the necessary admonishments and indicated he understood them the first time he moved to proceed pro se, he was not prejudiced by the court's decision not to readminister the admonishments on his second request as he was already aware of the information.
-Thus, there is no issue of arguable merit on appeal that the court failed to substantially comply with Rule 401.

-¶ 35 The second potential issue counsel considered raising is whether defendant's postplea counsel complied with Illinois Supreme Court Rule 604(d) (eff.
+Thus, there is no issue of arguable merit on appeal that the court failed to substantially comply with Rule 401. - ¶ 35 The second potential issue counsel considered raising is whether defendant's postplea counsel complied with Illinois Supreme Court Rule 604(d) (eff.
 July 1, 2017).
 That rule provides that, where an indigent defendant moves to withdraw his plea and vacate judgment, appointed counsel must file a certificate stating they consulted with the defendant, examined the court file and report of proceedings, including the entry of the guilty plea, and amended the defendant's pro se motion as necessary to adequately present any defects in the proceedings.
 Id.
-Here, defendant's two postplea attorneys filed certificates stating that they consulted with defendant to ascertain his contentions, examined the trial court file and report of proceedings, including his motion as necessary.
+Here, defendant's two postplea attorneys filed certificates stating that they consulted with defendant to ascertain his contentions, examined the trial court file and report of proceedings, including his guilty plea, and amended his motion as necessary.
 Thus, they complied with the rule and this issue presents no arguable merit on appeal.